insolar/insolar/network/host/README.md

 --------------
 ### [Transport](https://godoc.org/github.com/insolar/insolar/network/host/transport)
 Network transport interface.
 It allows to abstract our network from physical transport.
-It can either be IP based network or any other kind of message courier (e.g. an industrial message bus).
+It can either be IP based network or any other kind of packet courier (e.g. an industrial packet bus).

 ### [Node](https://godoc.org/github.com/insolar/insolar/network/host/node)
 Node is a fundamental part of networking system.
 Each node has: